bakame-php/dice-roller/README.md

 The `$threshold` MUST be lower or equals to the total numbers of rollable items.

-If the algorithm or the threshold are not valid a `Bakame\DiceRoller\CanNotBeRolled` will be thrown.
+If the algorithm or the threshold are not valid a `Bakame\DiceRoller\CanNotBeRolled` exception will be thrown.

 ```php
 <?php